SK8-PTY-LTD/SK8Tech_Document/en/team/website.md

 No code, not a single line of code, should be written without a version control tool.
 At SK8Tech, we use Github as our default version control tool.

+## Handling Credentials

+Avoid writing credentials, such as password, key, tokens into scripting files.
+**Never** transfer credential file online or commit into any version control

 ## BackUp

 1. For WordPress websites, back up the following files with following frequency